casey/just/README.md

 Dependencies may be invoked once per element of a list with `*(recipe *argument)`.

-A parameter evaluates to the default when the argument is an empty list.
+A parameter evaluates to the default when the argument is the empty list.

 Passing an empty list to a non-`*` parameter without a default is an error.